apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

  - Use linux line separators.
  - No meaningless blank lines.
 Please extract private methods to instead of blank lines if too long method body or different logic code fragments.
+ - Naming covenant:
+   - Use meaningful names.
- - Use meaningful class, method and variable names, class and method name avoid to use abbreviation.
+   - Avoid to use abbreviation.
 Some variables could use abbreviation.
      - Variable `arguments` could abbreviate to `args`;
      - Variable `parameters` could abbreviate to `params`;
      - Variable `environment` could abbreviate to `env`;
      - Variable `properties` could abbreviate to `props`;
      - Variable `configuration` could abbreviate to `config`.
    - Abbreviation composed less than 3 characters should be uppercase, more than 3 characters must use camel case naming rule.
      - Example for abbreviation composed less than 3 characters: SQL92Lexer, XMLTransfer, MySQLAdminExecutorCreator;
      - Example for abbreviation composed more than 3 characters: JdbcUrlAppender, YamlAgentConfigurationSwapper;
      - A variable composed of abbreviation should use lower camel case: mysqlAuthenticationMethod, sqlStatement, mysqlConfig.
    - Local variables that meet the following conditions shall be named according to the following rules:
      - Except return an input parameter as result, returning variable should be named with `result`;
      - Variables in the loop structure are named with `each`;
      - Replace `each` with `entry` in map;
      - Exceptions when catch are named with `ex`; Exceptions when catch but do nothing are named with `ignored`.
+   - Utility class should be named in the form of `xxUtils`.
    - Name property files with `Spinal Case`(a variant of `Snake Case` which uses hyphens `-` to separate words).
  - Split codes that need to add notes with it into small methods, which are explained with method names.
  - Have constants on the left and variable on the right in `=` and `equals` conditional expressions; Have variable on the left and constants on the right in `greater than` and `less than` conditional expressions.
  - Beside using same names as input parameters and global fields in assign statement, avoid using `this` modifier.